philippthiele/Voop/README.md

 # Voop
-Convert, En- & Decode, Format, Tranform, Hash any (selected) text & add own simple JS scripts to extend with any functionality you need
+Convert, En- & Decode, Format, Tranform, Hash any (selected) text or files & add own simple JS scripts to extend with any functionality you need
 ## Featured Functionality List
 These functions are usually executed on the whole document or on the selection if some text is selected.